Numbers in German: How to count

 sixty (60)

-Pay attention to the multiples of ten here, from 20 to 90, which end with -zig, except for dreißig, which ends with -ßig.
+Pay attention to the multiples of ten here: from 20 to 90, the ending -zig is used, except for dreißig, which ends with -ßig.

 German Number Exercises